 Be aware that SLA or AGM chemistry batteries, such as the ones we include in our powered kits don't like to be fully discharged; so again charge them up as soon as you possibly can.
 The key again is to endeavor to keep them charged up as much as possible - that's the main theme here.
 Why is this the case you ask?
 Battery electrodes within the pack will go through a process called sulfation when they are depleted.
 If a battery is left in discharged state for an extended duration of time this chemical process of sulfation can/will ultimately ruin the battery, rendering it incapable of receiving a charge.

 Lastly a note concerning charging your batteries and charging devices:

 A charger that puts out 1 amp of current will charge a 1 amp battery in 1 hour.
 So if you have our charger that charges at 1.5 amps and you have our 5 amp hour battery; our charger will charge that battery from a full discharge situation in about 3.33 hours.
 If you have our 800ma charger, that charger will charge a 5ah battery from full depletion in 6.25 hours.

-All of our batteries are 12 volts because this is generally what todays fish finders run at - 12 volts - therefore your charger must charge at 12 volts.
+All of our SLA batteries are nominal12 volts; therefore your charger must charge at 12 volts.

-Our chargers charge at 12 volts, and have an intelligent maintenance cycle.
+Our SLA chargers charge at 12 volts, and have an intelligent maintenance cycle.
 We always recommend you leave the charger plugged in somewhere and when you are done using your battery powered mount, as soon as possible connect it back to the charger and leave it on there until you wish to use it again.
 Do not ever leave your battery sitting around in a state of discharge (did we say that already?).

 We sincerely hope this battery care web page helps you get the most from and out of your battery packs you have received when purchasing your fantastic fish finder mounts and accessories from Fish Finder Mounts .com!